-Consent - wherever possible the consent of the person concerned should be obtained before sharing information about them.
-However, obtaining consent can in itself prejudice the purpose of the VTR process and certain considerations must be taken before any agency seeks consent (see Appendix B).
+Consent - Before any agency/group seeks consent from the person of concern this must be discussed at both the preliminary assessment and Multi-Agency Panel stages and a decision made on whether consent is to be sought and by whom.
+Obtaining consent can in itself prejudice the purpose of the Channel process and certain considerations must be taken before any agency seeks consent (see Appendix B).